Non-stationary Online Learning with Memory and Non-stochastic Control: Experiment

-\paragraph{Results.} Figure~\ref{fig:comparison} plots performance comparisons of three algorithms (OGD, Ader, \textsc{Scream}) under different regularizer coefficients.
-There are in total nine sub-figures, where each row presents the performance under a particular setting of regularizer coefficient ($\alpha = 0.1, 0.5, 1$) and each column reports the performance in terms of a specific measure (overall loss, cumulative loss, and switching cost).
-For instance, Figure~\ref{fig:medium-overall} plots the overall loss under the setting of $\lambda = \alpha G$ with $\alpha = 0.5$.
-Let us first focus on the measure of overall loss.
-From the results of overall loss (Figures~\ref{fig:small-overall}, \ref{fig:medium-overall}, \ref{fig:large-overall}), we can see that under the case of small regularizer ($\alpha = 0.1$), Ader achieves the best, and \textsc{Scream} is comparable, while the performance of OGD is not desired; under the case of medium regularizer ($\alpha = 0.5$), \textsc{Scream} evidently ranks the first, whereas Ader and OGD are not well-behaved; under the case of large regularizer ($\alpha = 1$), OGD performs surprisingly well, and \textsc{Scream} is comparable, whereas the performance of Ader is not desired.
-The results actually accord to our theory well, especially after a further examination of corresponding cumulative loss (Figures~\ref{fig:small-loss}, \ref{fig:medium-loss}, \ref{fig:large-loss}) and switching cost (Figures~\ref{fig:small-sc}, \ref{fig:medium-sc}, \ref{fig:large-sc}).
-Indeed, we can observe that Ader focuses on optimizing the dynamic regret (i.e., cumulative loss) but fails to control the switching cost; and OGD indeed yields a sequence slow-moving decisions but it fails to optimize the dynamic regret.
-Consequently, under the case of small regularizer, one can optimize the overall loss by simply forgetting about the switching cost, and this is why Ader could behave well in this setting.
-Moreover, under the case of large regularizer, the switching cost plays a more important role in the overall loss, therefore, the algorithm can optimize the overall loss by simply producing a sequence of slow-moving decisions regardless of the regret minimization, and this is why OGD could achieve a surprisingly good performance in this setting.
-However, under the non-degenerate settings (for example, the setting of medium regularizer in our experiments), the two compared methods behave worse and \textsc{Scream} achieves the best one.
-This is due to the fact that our \textsc{Scream} algorithm strikes a good balance between minimizing the dynamic regret and controlling the switching cost, owing to the novel meta-expert structure via the introduced switching-cost-regularized loss.
+\paragraph{Results.} Figure~\ref{fig:comparison} plots performance comparisons of three algorithms (OGD, Ader, Scream) under different regularizer coefficients.
+There are in total nine sub-figures, where each row presents the performance under a particular regularizer coefficient ($\alpha = 0.1, 1, 2$), and each column reports the performance in terms of a specific measure (overall loss, cumulative loss, and switching cost).
+For instance, Figure~\ref{fig:medium-overall} plots the overall loss under the setting of $\lambda = \alpha G$ with $\alpha = 0.1$.
+We first focus on the measure of overall loss.
+From the results of overall loss (Figures~\ref{fig:small-overall}, \ref{fig:medium-overall}, \ref{fig:large-overall}), we can see that under the case of small regularizer ($\alpha = 0.1$), Ader achieves the best, and Scream is comparable, while the performance of OGD is not good; with the medium regularizer ($\alpha = 1$), Scream evidently ranks the first, whereas Ader and OGD are not well-behaved; under the case of large regularizer ($\alpha = 2$), OGD performs surprisingly well, and Scream is comparable, whereas the performance of Ader is not desired.
+The results accord to our theory well, especially after a further examination of corresponding cumulative loss (Figures~\ref{fig:small-loss}, \ref{fig:medium-loss}, \ref{fig:large-loss}) and switching cost (Figures~\ref{fig:small-sc}, \ref{fig:medium-sc}, \ref{fig:large-sc}).
+Indeed, we can observe that Ader focuses on optimizing the dynamic regret (i.e., cumulative loss) but fails to control the switching cost; and OGD indeed yields a sequence of slow-moving decisions, but it fails to optimize the dynamic regret.
+Consequently, when the regularizer is small, one can optimize the overall loss by simply forgetting about the switching cost, and this is why Ader could behave well in this setting.
+Moreover, the switching cost plays a more important role in the overall loss with a large regularizer.
+Therefore, the algorithm can optimize the overall loss by simply producing a sequence of slow-moving decisions regardless of regret minimization.
+This is why OGD could achieve a surprisingly good performance in this setting.
+However, under the non-degenerate settings (for example, with medium regularizer), the two compared methods behave badly and Scream achieves the best.
+It is because our proposed Scream algorithm strikes a good balance between minimizing the dynamic regret and controlling the switching cost, owing to the novel online ensemble structure via the introduced switching-cost-regularized loss.
+Therefore, the above empirical studies demonstrate the effectiveness of our proposed algorithm and its algorithmic components.